daethnir/authprogs/README.rsync.md

 is no version, so this always starts as `-e`.

-rsync then appends some pre-release protocol version and behavior flags information.
+rsync then appends some pre-release protocol version and behaviour flags information.
 These look like the single letter options above but they are not.
 (For example the `C` in `-e.C` means that the client supports a checksum seed order fix, not that the `-C` (`--cvs-exclude`) flag is being sent.

-Authprogs currently recognizes the -e option and ignores its value.
+Authprogs currently recognises the -e option and ignores its value.
 For reference, as of rsync-3.1.2 this will typically be `-e.LsfxC`)